rosly/passphrase_check/README.md

 Key space = 5000^5 = 3.1e18

 But there is a caveat in those calculations.
-We assumed that all words came from certain set, which in real life does not have to be large as in our calculations.
-Users have the tendency to use common words from much smaller set.
+We assumed that all words came from certain set size, which in real life does not have to be large as in our calculations.
+Users have the tendency to use common words and this creates much smaller cracking set.
 In that case the entropy drops dramaticly.
 And that's why it is important to verify how common are words used in your password.
-And that's why this tool is handy.

 Some may disagree that using "leetspeek" or mixing capital letters make small word set attack impractical but in fact, using those tricks only increase the set by